ieb/ieb.github.io/SignalKRaspberryPisetup.md

 ## Network

 Default setup of the network is a standard Wifi.
-Onboard at sea with no internet it needs to be an AP as per https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md using 2 versions of /etc/dhcpcd.conf, one for Wifi client, one for AP its possible to switch between the 2
+Onboard at sea with no internet it needs to be an AP as per [Raspbery Pi Doc](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md) using 2 versions of /etc/dhcpcd.conf, one for Wifi client, one for AP its possible to switch between the 2

 There is probably more do add here.